hussy53/Football_Pass_Network_Map/README.md

 Analysis:
 1) The team prefers to play centrally.
 Can vary depending on the opponent's team formation
 2) The LB & RB like to play high up.
-On average they like to play aggresively
+On average the team likes to play aggresively